vbmartinez4/Pewlett-Hackard-Analysis/README.md

 ### Mentorship Eligibility
 By combining through the analysis, there are a total of 300,024 employees at Pewlett Hackard, and from these, there are only a total of 1,549 employees whose birth year is 1965 and can qualify for the mentorship program.
 This signifies that 0.51% of the firm’s current total employees based on the parameters set in this deliverable qualify to take part in this program.

+## Summary
+### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+In total, there are 72,458 roles that will need to be filled as the “silver tsunami” makes an impact across the Pewlett Hackard firm.
+While there is a total of 300,024 employees, this signifies that approximately 24.1%, nearly one-quarter of the total workforce at Pewlett, will be leaving.